nifalconi/awesome-adhd-guide/README.md

-# awesome-adhd-guided
+# awesome-adhd-guided (WIP)

 Please do not use this as medical advice; this guide aims to be a concise practical guide for ADHD people.
 Expect the ideas here to be obvious and their applications simple.
-You will not find Whys here but only Hows.
+You will not find Whys here but only How-tos.

 ----